 Beachy Waves like Shenae Grimes-Beech

-She's now a deep brunette with streaks of pink, but if you scroll back a bit you'll find the actress offers the most perfect honey brown inspiration.
+She's now a deep brunette, but if you scroll back a bit you'll find the actress offers the most perfect honey brown inspiration.
 Her beachy waves are to die for, which is achievable with a sea salt spray like Sachajuan’s Ocean Mist ($34).

 Jourdan Dunn's Illuminated Bob